StratusLab/stratuslab.github.com/_posts/2012-12-16-docs-cloud-init.md

 work if the python version in the virtual machine is less than 2.7.3.**

-This is the case with the CentOS image used here.
-So we'll include the script literally in the user data with context information:
+This is the case with the CentOS image used here, so we'll include the script literally in the user data with context information:

     ssh,$HOME/.ssh/id_rsa.pub
     none,run-http.sh

-Note the use of the 'none' pseudo-mime-type.
-If 'none' is used, only the last file marked as 'none' will be included in the user data; it will be included literally.
+Note the use of the 'none' pseudo-mimetype.
+If 'none' is used, only the last file marked as 'none' will be included in the user data; it will be included literally, that is without encapsulating it in a multipart form.

 If you use the `stratus-prepare-context` command, you can see what key-value pairs are passed to the virtual machine.
 The